The best time of year to visit Dubai – and top things to do in winter

 Things to do

 With the weather being slightly cooler than in the summer months, this season provides the perfect opportunity to get to know the historic side of Dubai.
 With its extravagant sprawling cityscapes, world-record-breaking towers and futuristic infrastructure, it’s easy to get lost in a world of glossy buildings and luxurious ways of life.
-However, the Emirate has a surprising amount of culture for a place known for its hypermodern metropolis.
-May can get hotter with average temperatures at 33C but March and April stay a bit cooler in the mid to high 20s, making it a great time to explore the charm of Dubai’s heritage district along the bank of the Creek, once the entryway to the Gulf’s most successful pearl diving port.
+However, the emirate has a surprising amount of culture for a place known for its hyper-modern metropolis.
+May can get hotter with average temperatures at 33C but March and April stay a bit cooler in the mid to high 20s, making it a great time to explore the charm of Dubai’s heritage district along the bank of the Creek, once the entrance to the Gulf’s most successful pearl diving port.

-To discover more of Dubai’s Islamic heritage and culture, the grand Jumeirah Mosque, notable for its two towering minarets offers daily guided visits including authentic Emirati refreshments such as Arabic coffee, tea, dates, water, and luqaimat.
+To discover more of Dubai’s Islamic heritage and culture, the grand Jumeirah Mosque, notable for its two towering minarets, offers daily guided visits including authentic Emirati refreshments such as Arabic coffee, tea, dates, water, and luqaimat.
 While the mosque was built to accommodate up to 1,500 worshippers, it encourages non-Muslim visitors to come and learn about traditions, customs and local cuisine.
 The mosque is open every day other than Friday, and modest dress is preferred, with women required to bring their own head cover/scarf.

 Eat and drink